-The Union of South Africa was made from combining several provinces so strictly speaking the first stamps of this country were from the Cape of Good Hope, Natal, Orange River Colony & Transvaal as they were still valid for postage and had to be used (apart from the aforementioned 2½d value) until the introduction of South Africa’s first definitive series in 1913.
-The period between the founding of the Union on 1 June 1910 and the 31 August 1913 is known by philatelists as “The Interprovincial Period” as clear, correctly dated postmarks allow stamp collectors and postal historians to collect the stamps from one province used in another province.
+South Africa Stamps – The first stamp of South Africa was issued on 4th November 1910 and is the first stamp to depict King George V. This is because the authorities in Britain could not agree a new portrait design with their stamp-collecting monarch!
+The Union of South Africa was made from combining several provinces.
+So, strictly speaking the first South African stamps were from the Cape of Good Hope, Natal, Orange River Colony and Transvaal as they were still valid for postage and had to be used (apart from the aforementioned 2½d value) until the introduction of South Africa’s first definitive stamp series in 1913.
+The period between the founding of the Union on 1st June 1910 and the 31st August 1913 is known by philatelists as “The Interprovincial Period” as clear, correctly dated postmarks allow stamp collectors and postal historians to collect the stamps from one province used in another province.